sap-tutorials/Tutorials/tutorials/spa-create-automation/spa-create-automation.md

     ![001](009.png)

-    > Since excel is used in this automation, you have to open an excel instance.
+    > Since Excel is used in this automation, you have to open an Excel instance.
 Open Excel Instance is a mandatory activity to use when using Excel.
 Once you open an Excel instance, you can use other Excel activities.

-2. To open **Excel Instance**:
+2. To open the **Excel Instance**:
-    -  In Automation Details section on the right, search for the **Open Excel Instance** activity,
+    -  In the Automation Details section on the right, search for the **Open Excel Instance** activity,
     -  **Drag and drop** the activity into the canvas.

     ![001](010.png)